earloc/TypealizR/README.md

 Starting with `v0.6.x`, TypealizR supports customizing the internal usage of `string.Format()`, which should enable developers to implement #16 with the technology / library / approach at their choice - Leaving TypelaziR un-opinionated about the actual approach to achieve this.

 To customize the formatting, just drop a custom implementation of `TypealizR_StringFormatter` anywhere in the project.
-The types `namespace` MUST match the project´s root-namespace.
+The types `namespace` MUST match the projectÂ´s root-namespace.

 ### example
 Given the root-namespace `TypealizR.Ockz` for the project consuming TypealizR, this partial-class declaration should be enough: